Updated on June 25, 2025 by Angelika

 • Undertake a Excursion to Saxon Switzerland.
 The Elbe Sandstone Mountains are a natural wonder just outside Dresden.

-4. Erfurt: Luther, Meister Eckhart and Jewish Medieval World Heritage
+Erfurt (Thuringia): Luther, Meister Eckhart and Jewish medieval world heritage

 Domberg Erfurt - View from Domplatz - St. Mary's Cathedral on the left, Severi Church on the right - 70 steps lead up to the cathedral - angiestravelroutes.com